-Graham Kelly - Executive Chairman
+Graham Kelly - Chief Executive Officer

 BSc (Vet) (Hons, BVSc (Hons), PhD

+Graham currently is part-time CEO while the Company is conducting the search for a full-time US-based CEO.
 Graham graduated with degrees in Science (1968) and Veterinary Science (1969) from The University of Sydney.
 After graduation he joined the newly-formed Department of Transplant Surgery in the Faculty of Medicine at The University of Sydney, gaining a Doctor of Philosophy (Medicine) in 1972.
 The subject of his PhD thesis was the manufacture and use of a novel drug for the treatment of tissue rejection in kidney transplant recipients, with that drug subsequently being commercialised and used globally in kidney transplantation.
 Graham was appointed Senior Research Fellow in Experimental Surgery at The University of Sydney, conducting active research in the areas of patient monitoring for tissue rejection and organ retrieval for transplantation.
 By the mid-1980s, the increased susceptibility of organ transplant recipients to malignant cancer eventually led Graham to focus on the cancer-causing mechanisms operating in organ transplant recipients.

 In the early-1990s, Graham identified the compound idronoxil as a promising anti-cancer drug.
 Graham left academia and founded the company, Norvet Ltd, which listed on the ASX in 1994.
 That company subsequently changed its name to Novogen Ltd and listed on NASDAQ (1998).
 Graham was variously CEO, Executive Chairman and an Executive Director of Novogen, 1994-2006.
 He also was Executive Chairman of Marshall Edwards Inc (MEI) which listed on London's AIM exchange (2001) and NASDAQ (2003).
 MEI subsequently became MEI Pharma Inc. Graham resigned from his executive and Board positions at Novogen and MEI in 2006.